Take your degree to the next level

 Cutting edge research is being carried out in our state-of-the-art facilities, which are located in the new Bergeron Centre for Engineering Excellence.
 The facilities include a 350m2 Structures Laboratory that houses a 6 m-high L-shaped reaction wall.
 In addition, our facilities include over 400m2 of dedicated laboratory space to conduct research in Transportation and Construction Materials, Geotechnical and Geo-Environmental Engineering, and Environmental Engineering.
 Our graduate students also have access to a Computational Modelling Lab.

-Detailed information on Program Requirements can be found in the Civil Engineering Calendar.
+Detailed information on 2022-2023 Program Requirements can be found under the “Degree Requirements” tab.

 Must complete 5 one-term courses